ProfiterolePuff/nvita/README.md

 After experiments (step 4 and step 5) are completed.

-Jupyter notebook "result_visulization_main.ipynb" and "result_visulization_supp.ipynb" can produce the plots for the paper and the supplementary material, respectively.
+Jupyter notebook *result_visulization_main.ipynb* and *result_visulization_supp.ipynb* can produce the plots for the paper and the supplementary material, respectively.

 Notice that those two notebooks would not run appropriately without the result file recorded by step 4 and step 5.

-/visualization/main_plots directory stores all the plots in the paper
+*/visualization/main_plots* directory stores all the plots in the paper

-/visualization/supp_plots directory stores all the plots in the paper
+*/visualization/supp_plots* directory stores all the plots in the paper